June 2023: RVC's canine neutering advice is currently under review due to recent research findings in this area

 The decision whether or not to have your dog neutered can be daunting and there can be a lot of contradictory information available on the subject.
-We recommend that both male and female dogs are neutered (castrated for males and spayed for females) from four months of age on health grounds.
-We base this recommendation on the best scientific evidence available.

 The procedure involves removing your dog’s testicles under a general anaesthetic, which usually just requires your pet to be with us as a day patient.
 Castration will prevent your dog from being able to mate with a female dog, resulting in pregnancy, and it also may curtail undesirable behaviour.
 We also recommend that your pet is protected against lungworm before his surgery and we suggest applying Advocate treatment at least one month before his surgery is booked.

 Benefits of neutering a male dog

 - Eliminates the risk of your pet developing testicular cancer, which is the second most common tumour in male dogs.
 This is particularly important if your dog is found to have a cryptorchid (undescended) testicle.
 We also offer the option of Laparoscopic surgery (“keyhole” castration) for pets which suffer from abdominally retained testicles

 - Neutering also protects your pet against prostatic diseases commonly seen in unneutered dogs including inflammation and overgrowth of the prostate gland.

 - Unneutered dogs can be prone to developing hernias, in particular “perineal hernia” a painful condition which makes it very difficult for the sufferer to pass motions and requires specialist surgery to correct.
 Castrating your pet will prevent your pet from developing this condition.